dellaboemia/RepData_PeerAssessment1/PA1_template.md

 procActivities <- impute(rawActivities, stepsByInterval01, "procActivities.csv")
 ```

 Next the processed data is summarized by average total steps taken each day.
-The summate function is used for this calculation.
+The summate function referenced above,  is used for this calculation.